Buys Ballot's law: History

 Buys Ballot's law, which was first deduced by the American meteorologists J.H.
 Coffin and William Ferrel, is a direct consequence of Ferrel's law.
-The law takes its name from C. H. D. Buys Ballot, a Dutch meteorologist, who published it in the Comptes Rendus, November 1857.
+The law takes its name from C. H. D. Buys Ballot, a Dutch meteorologist, who published it in the Comptes Rendus, 9 November 1857.
 While William Ferrel theorized this first in 1856, Buys Ballot was the first to provide an empirical validation.
+While Buys Ballot hoped that his law would be validated by other meteorological services in other countries, foreign dissemination and adoption of Buys Ballot's law was slow.
+The French and American meteorological services of the era prioritized describing the state of storms rather than forecasting them, finding little use for the predictive value of Buys Ballot's law.
+However, the British Meteorological Office began to use Buys Ballot's law extensively after reintroducing a storm warning system in 1867 following the death of its former director Robert FitzRoy.
+The rule of thumb became more widely accepted following its effective use in the British forecasts.